Breach of Fiduciary Duties

 Removing a Fiduciary of an Estate or Trust

-Some of the remedies include compensation, surcharging the fiduciary, removal of the fiduciary, removing the specific property, reducing the compensation of the fiduciary.
+Some of the remedies include compensation, surcharging the fiduciary, removal of the fiduciary, removing the specific property, and reducing the compensation of the fiduciary.

-A fiduciary role with respect to the estate and the heirs—he or she must not engage in self-interest or conflicts of interest, but must always act in the best interests of the estate.
+He or she must not engage in self-interest or conflicts of interest, but must always act in the best interests of the estate.
 If you believe the executor, administrator or personal representative has violated his or her duties as a fiduciary, you can take legal action to have that person removed and replaced with another fiduciary.
 Additionally, if you believe that a potential executor will cause a problem, you can seek to prevent his or her appointment.

 At the Law Office of Bonnie Lawston, we will help you take legal action to make certain that estate fiduciaries honor their obligation to the estate.
 We will also help you seek their removal if they act in violation of the best interests of the estate.

 If you are a fiduciary (executor, administrator, or trustee), an heir or a beneficiary of a New York estate, we can assist you.
 In fact, we represent clients nationwide.
 We can help you If the decedent died in New York or has assets in New York State.
 If you are chosen to represent the estate or if you are receiving an inheritance from a New York estate, contact our law firm today.

 There Are Two Types of New York Estates

 - The decedent resided in NY at the time of death and their domicile is in New York at the time of death.

 - There are assets located in NY at the time of death, and an ancillary proceeding is needed even though the decedent may have died elsewhere,